|

 "Dubious American Ideal: Gender and Historical Knowledge in The

-"Witches Can do Marvelous Things: Witch Powers as Rhetorical Device in the Texts of Witch Hunters,"
+Rhetorical Device in the Texts of Witch Hunters," the reader is immediately

-"'Witch' and 'Woman' in the Discourse of Witch Hunting: Semiotic Reflections," deals with the early modern idea of “witch” and how it contributes to the idea of “woman” today.
+"'Witch' and 'Woman' in the Discourse of Witch Hunting: Semiotic Reflections," deals with the early modern idea of witch and how it contributes to the idea of woman today.
 While

-these essays may be too complex for a beginning student, Booth’s research is an extremely insightful resource.
+these essays may be too complex for a beginning student, Booths research is an extremely insightful resource.

-Annotation by Leslie Martin.
+Annotation by Leslie Martin, revised by Chris Kasbohm.

 Laren.
 "Witch Craze History," Stella Australis.
 7 April